 The most common digital ads include pay-per-click adverts on search engines such as Google or Bing for example; they are designed so that when someone types something into an engine's search bar - say "restaurants near me" for instance - relevant information will pop up at them immediately with just one click!
 These advertisements can also be placed within other websites which we call contextual advertising.

-Other popular forms of online advertisement includes emails sent by companies to lists containing hundreds if not thousands of recipients who've opted in.
+Other popular forms of online advertisement include emails sent by companies to lists containing hundreds if not thousands of recipients who've opted in.

 Digital Marketing Assets